marler8997/zigup/README.md

 # zigup

-Fork of [https://marler8997.github.io/zigup](zigup) which aims to make it easier to download and manage zig version.
-This fork is based on how rustup works.
+Fork of [zigup](https://marler8997.github.io/zigup) which aims to make it easier to download and manage zig versions.
+This fork is based on how [rustup](https://rustup.rs/) works.

 # How to Install